Can Sex Cause a UTI?

 Leaving a UTI untreated will not cause it to turn into an STI since UTIs and STIs are different kinds of infections.
 A UTI is caused by bacteria infecting your urinary tract and although sex can sometimes lead to a UTI, UTIs can also happen to people who have never had sex before.
 By contrast, the viruses and bacteria that cause STIs live in bodily fluids like semen, vaginal fluid, and blood and exposure to these fluids (typically through sex) is what spreads STIs.

 A UTI is not an STI, but some STIs do have similar symptoms like painful urination.
-If you suspect you have a UTI, it's best to seek immediate UTI treatment or see a doctor to ensure you don't have an STI.
+If you suspect you have a UTI, it's best to seek immediate UTI treatment or see a licensed medical provider to ensure you don't have an STI.
 Don't worry — UTIs don't cause STIs or make you more susceptible to catching one.

 How Can You Reduce Your Chance of Infection?